 Michael D. Soignet has served as our Executive Vice President of Maintain High Standards - Distribution since 1993, overseeing global distribution center operations.
+Mr. Soignet joined Domino's in 1981.

 J. Patrick Doyle has served as our Executive Vice President of Domino's Pizza, Inc. and Leader of Team U.S.A. since October 2004.

-James G. Stansik has served as our Executive Vice President of Flawless Execution - Franchise Operations since December 2003.
+Mr. Doyle served as our Executive Vice President of International from May 1999 to October 2004 and as interim Executive Vice President of Build the Brand from December 2000 to July 2001.
+Mr. Doyle served as Senior Vice President of Marketing from the time he joined Domino's in 1997 until May 1999.